Student Wellbeing underpins and supports all areas of the College.

 If you have any concerns or questions about the Doctors in Secondary School program, you can discuss them with Jodie Wright.

 The School Lawyer Project uses a new and innovative gateway to address hidden problems within a public school community and aims to build the confidence of that community to effectively engage with the justice system in order to improve the stability of school families and the attendance and performance of the school students.
 The project is a partnership between The Grange P-12 College and WEstjustice Community Legal Centre, creating an inclusive relationship with students, parents/guardians and teachers that goes beyond the traditional solicitor/client relationship.

-The School Lawyer is employed by WEstjustice but based at The Grange Deloraine campus three days a week and is there to provide legal advice and representations for the students of The Grange P-12 College.
+The School Lawyer is employed by WEstjustice but based at The Grange Deloraine campus two days a week and is there to provide legal advice and representations for the students of The Grange P-12 College.
 The lawyer assists students with criminal law, family violence, homelessness, fines, employment and consumer law.

 Along with casework, the lawyer is delivering community legal education (CLE) to students on many different topics.
 Some of these topics are sexting, bullying and cyber bullying, rights and responsibilities on public transport, employment rights.